CA Anshika Patni

 Further, the amendment made in 2003 to the Representation of the People Act, 1951 requires that the treasurer of every political party must file a declaration in respect of donations exceeding Rs.
 20,000 at a time.

 Accordingly, the party treasurer must file a report of contributions received to the Election commission before the due date for furnishing the return of income under Section 139 of the Income tax Act.
 More importantly, section 13A has been amended and tax exemption for a political party is contingent upon the submission of the report by the party treasurer.
-Moreover, contributions over Rs.20,000 should be by crossed cheque or draft.
-However, the parties can receive any amount below this from any person without submitting the report from the party treasurer.
+However, the parties can receive any amount below Rs 20,000 from any person without submitting the report from the party treasurer.